MarlinFirmware/MarlinDocumentation/_configuration/configuration.md

 {% alert error MAXTEMP %}
 `Err: MAXTEMP`: This error usually means that the temperature sensor wires are shorted together.
 It may also indicate an issue with the heater MOSFET or relay that is causing it to stay on.
 {% endalert %}
+{% alert warning %}
+Remeber that where cold and heat meet dew forms, and dew in electronics will give you a VERY bad day.
+[Dew Point Calculator](http://www.dpcalc.org/) is a good tool to tell if you are likely to run in to dew.
+{% endalert %}
 ***

 ### PID